U.S. Treasury yields 2020 drop makes way for slow grind back in 2021

-NEW YORK (Reuters) - The U.S. Treasuries market took investors on a bumpy ride in 2020, with yields plunging to historic lows in the early part of the year before a partial grind back in the second half.
+NEW YORK (Reuters) - The U.S. Treasuries market took investors on a bumpy ride in 2020, with yields plunging to historic lows early in the year before a partial grind back in the second half.

 Investors are looking for yields to edge up further as the calendar flips to 2021.

-Expectations that a vaccine against COVID-19 will spur an economic rebound in 2021 have pushed some investors out of Treasuries and other safe-haven assets in recent months and helped lift yields, which move inversely to bond prices, near their post-pandemic highs just under 1%.
+Expectations that a vaccine against COVID-19 will spur a 2021 economic rebound have pushed some investors out of Treasuries and other safe-haven assets in recent months and helped lift yields, which move inversely to bond prices, near their post-pandemic highs just under 1%.
 Still, they are well off the levels seen at the beginning of the year, when benchmark 10-year Treasuries yielded closer to 2%.

+For the year, long-term U.S. Treasuries were by far the best-performing fixed-income investments, with a nearly 17% gain, according to Bespoke Investment Group.
+Overall, Treasuries returned 8%, Bespoke data showed.

 The post-pandemic drop in Treasury yields, spurred by unprecedented U.S. Federal Reserve support, had wide-ranging repercussions, forcing investors to rethink the role of bonds as a hedge against stock gyrations and spurring a scramble for yield across markets.
 Prices for gold, which often struggles to compete with yield-bearing investments, are up about 24% year-to-date, its best year in a decade.

-“The renewed hunt for yield means investors need to take a look at the role of... bonds in portfolios,” analysts at UBS wrote in a report.
+“The renewed hunt for yield means investors need to take a look at the role of ... bonds in portfolios,” UBS analysts wrote in a report.

 Among the factors that could influence yields are how quickly vaccines can be rolled out across the United States and the results of the Jan.
 5 Georgia Senate run-off, which could tip control of the chamber to Democrats.

-If history’s any guide, though, yields could end up considerably below current forecasts: analysts’ projections have tended to overestimate where yields will be in a year’s time.
+If history is any guide, though, yields could end up considerably below current forecasts: analysts’ projections have tended to overestimate where yields will be in a year’s time.

 One catalyst for a rally in longer-dated bond yields could be a potential rise in U.S. inflation - a factor that could cause investors to sell longer-dated bonds, as inflation erodes their value over time.

-Although inflation has in the last decade consistently averaged below the 2% target set by the Federal Reserve, trillions of dollars in government spending and the central bank’s pledge to allow periods of higher consumer prices have revived discussions of its return.
+Although inflation has in the last decade consistently averaged below the Federal Reserve’s 2% target, trillions of dollars in government spending and the central bank’s pledge to allow periods of higher consumer prices have revived discussions of its return.

 Demand for inflation-protected bonds has risen, with the yield on 10-year TIPS around negative 1%.

-Analysts at Deutsche Bank said in a note earlier in December that there should be healthy appetite for more Treasuries next year, if the Fed stays supportive.
-Deutsche expects net coupon issuance for 2021 at $2.7 trillion, and with the Fed continuing purchases at its current rate that means the private sector needs to absorb $1.7 trillion.
+Analysts at Deutsche Bank said in a note earlier in December the appetite for Treasuries should be healthier next year, if the Fed stays supportive.
+Deutsche expects net coupon issuance for 2021 at $2.7 trillion, and with the Fed continuing purchases at its current rate the private sector needs to absorb $1.7 trillion.

 Still, Treasury supply/demand could become “more imbalanced” in 2021, said Bank of America in a Dec.
 11 note, with supply expected to reach record highs.